 Selous Basin, Southern Tanzania

-The EAPCE’25 Pre-Conference field excursion is a 4-day trip from 28th February to 3rd March 2025.
-The trip will provide an opportunity to understand the structural and stratigraphic framework of the northern part of the Selous failed rift basin, with some insights into Kilosa Kilombero and Ruvu basin along the way.
+The EAPCE’25 Pre-Conference field excursion is a 4-day trip from 28th February to 3rd March, 2025.
+The trip will provide an opportunity to cruise along the Uluguru mountain chains and understand the structural and stratigraphic framework of the northern part of the Selous failed rift basin.
+Along the way, delegates will make few stops to appreciate the well-exposed sections of Permo-Triassic (Karoo) and Jurassic sediments that mark the main targets for hydrocarbon generation in the Ruvu Basin and will also visit a viewpoint to enjoy the magnificent scene of the Kilosa Kilombero basin that constitutes potential elements for the oil and Gas generation and accumulation.

 A map showing part of the Nyerere National Park area and routes to be followed (Cartography by Mike Shand)